 What Should You Consider Before Collecting User Feedback?

-Before getting started with gathering user feedback, may sure you have clarified the following parameters.
+Before gathering user feedback, may sure you have clarified the following parameters.

 - Your goal.
 What exactly do you want to find out?
 It can be design aesthetics, usability, user engagement, market demand, users’ preferences, and so on.